Due to the high volume during the holiday season, delivery may be delayed by a few days. We apologize for the inconvenience.

 Jstvro team (and Elektor readers), can we have VLF, 4 meters (70 MHz) and 2 meters (144 MHz) as well, please?

-Many of the advanced digital decoding functions, such as FT8 and CW, as well as NTP timekeeping, rely partially or entirely on an Internet connection.
-While the ATS25 max-Decoder is relatively easy to put online, the instructions for doing so could use improvement.
-The Wi-Fi connectivity, which is essential for the radio's operation, is only vaguely explained on the last page of the manual, and several important steps are not mentioned.
+The advanced digital decoding functions of the ATS25 max-Decoder, such as FT8, CW, and NTP timekeeping, rely heavily on an Internet connection.
+While connecting the device to Wi-Fi is relatively straightforward, the instructions provided could be clearer.
+The Wi-Fi connectivity process, crucial for the radio's operation, is only vaguely explained on the last page of the manual, omitting several important steps.

 ATS25 max-Decoder pages of menus